 The Eastern Brazilian Pegmatite Province is the most important region in the history of pegmatite studies and the development of lithium deposits in Brazil.
-Pegmatite gemstones have been officially known in Brazil since the last decades of the 17th century, when green tourmalines, initially mistaken for emeralds, were found by the explorer Fernão Dias Paes Leme in the region of São José da Safira, a pegmatite district very rich in gem-quality elbaite (Li-bearing tourmaline).
+Pegmatite gemstones have been officially known in Brazil since the last decades of the 17th century, when the explorer Fernão Dias Paes Leme found green tourmalines, initially mistaken for emeralds, in the region of São José da Safira, a pegmatite district very rich in gem-quality elbaite (Li-bearing tourmaline).

 Long after, in the first decades of the 19th century, pioneer naturalists and geologists, such as Eschwege, Spix, Martius, and Saint-Hilaire, described pegmatite gem deposits located in the Jequitinhonha and Doce river valleys.
-In 1818, Spix and Martius reached the headwaters of the Calhauzinho and Piauí rivers in the Araçuaí region (Figure 7-4), searching for the gemstones primary sources, particularly chrysoberyl (then called "chrysolite" locally) that was already mined there.
+In 1818, Spix and Martius reached the headwaters of the Calhauzinho and Piauí rivers in the Araçuaí region (Figure 7-4), searching for the gemstone's primary sources, particularly chrysoberyl (then called "chrysolite" locally), which was already mined there.
 They found a "white granite with little mica, but rich in black tourmaline" (i.e., pegmatite).

 At that time, spodumene (discovered and named by the Brazilian mineralogist José Bonifácio de Andrada in a volume of the Journal der Chemie, 1800) was already called "rotten chrysolite" by pioneer prospectors and gemstone diggers (garimpeiros in Brazilian Portuguese) of the Jequitinhonha Valley.
-In 1866, Charles Hartt described the N45E-trending structure of the mica schists hosting very coarse-grained "granite" veins between Araçuaí and Itinga.
+In 1866, Charles Hartt described the N45E-trending structure of the mica schists hosting very coarsegrained "granite" veins between Araçuaí and Itinga.
 In 1882, Costa Sena published the first paper directly referring to spodumene (also called "triphane" at that time) in the Middle Jequitinhonha region, after identifying "andalusite, cymophane (chrysoberyl) and triphane with sharp edges, in sands and gravels from streams of the Piauí river valley" and suggested that the primary deposits would also be located there.
-Several spodumene occurrences, among other pegmatite minerals, of the Middle Jequitinhonha Valley are described by Luiz Caetano Ferraz in his "Compendio dos Mineraes do Brasil," published in 1928.
+In Compendio dos Mineraes do Brasil, Luiz Caetano Ferraz (1928) described several spodumene occurrences, among other pegmatite minerals, of the Middle Jequitinhonha Valley.

 The importance of pegmatites as economic mineral deposits greatly increased in Brazil from the Second World War, due to the large production of mica, beryl, and quartz to supply the military industry of allied countries, to the end of the Cold War in early 1990s.
-Just aftehear the Second World War, in 1946, the largest pegmatitic populations of Brazil were grouped into provinces by Glaycon de Paiva.
-Among them the Eastern Brazilian Pegmatite Province was first defined.
+Just after the Second World War, in 1946, Glaycon de Paiva grouped the largest pegmatitic populations of Brazil into provinces-the first definition of the Eastern Brazilian Pegmatite Province.
 Since then, more than one thousand pegmatites have been mined there for gemstones, cassiterite, Li and Be ores, Nb-Ta oxides, industrial minerals (K-feldspar, muscovite, albite, quartz), collection and rare minerals, dimension stone, and minerals for esoteric purposes.

-Historical milestones in the discoveries and mining of lithium deposits in the Araçuaí-Itinga region were reported by Haroldo de Sá in his PhD thesis (1977).
-According to him:
+Haroldo de Sá's (1977) PhD thesis reported historical milestones in the discoveries and mining of lithium deposits in the Araçuaí-Itinga region: